levparsons/AcademicWebsite/_pages/fieldwork.md

 <h2>2026 — The Faroe Islands</h2>
 <p>
-This field campaign targeted the Faroe Island Basalt Group (FIBG), a sub-province of the North Atlantic Igneous Province (NAIP), and was supported by GSA's Lipman Graduate Student Research Award.
-The goal of this field work was to hunt down volcanic glasses from this LIP for Fe-XANES.
-The iron oxidation states that we get from this LIP, along with those from CAMP, will provide a useful point of comparison for the iron oxidation state data from the CRBG.
+This field campaign targeted the Faroe Islands Basalt Group (FIBG), a sub-province of the North Atlantic Igneous Province (NAIP), and was supported by GSA's Lipman Graduate Student Research Award.
+The goal of this field work was to hunt down volcanic glasses from this LIP for Fe-XANES analysis.
+The iron oxidation states and sulfur contents that we get from this LIP, along with those from CAMP, will provide a useful point of comparison for the iron oxidation state data from the CRBG and allow us to disentangle signatures from the source or near surface processing.
 </p>

 <h2>2025 — Washington, Idaho & Oregon</h2>